-A natural breed native to Thailand, the Korat (named after a province in Thailand) is also known as the Si-Sawat cat because its fur is the colour of sawat fruit seeds.
+A natural breed native to Thailand, the Korat (named after a Thai city) is also known as the Si-Sawat cat because its fur is the colour of sawat fruit seeds.

 Korats, which are associated with luck and prosperity, are often given as presents to those of high esteem.
 The gift of a pair of Korats to a bride is believed to ensure a fortunate marriage.

 History of the Korat Cat

 The Korat, whose ancestors are Thailand’s wild jungle cats, received its first historical mention in The Cat-Book Poems, written between 1350 and 1767.
 In later years, as Thailand (formerly Siam) engaged in continual warfare with its neighbours, the Korat likely survived because the colour of its coat provided camouflage in the granite-dense areas of Thailand’s Phimai District.

 The Korat was not brought to the United States until 1959.
 Today, breeders in the U.S. and Norway supply the majority of European and North American Korats, though there are also breeders in other countries.
 All purebred Korats can trace their lineage back to Thailand.

 The most notable features of the Korat are its oversized, prominent green eyes and its soft blue-gray fur with silver tipping that creates a gleaming halo effect.
 The Korat’s hair usually doesn’t float off when the cat is stroked, so some allergy sufferers are able to tolerate the breed.

 The Korat has a heart-shaped face with a short nose and large ears.
 Its body is medium-sized, compact, lithe, and supple, built for strength and endurance, with a medium-length, tapering tail.
 At maturity, most males weigh 8-10 pounds and females 6-8.